Murdena Marshall

 Murdena Marie Marshall (née Stevens; September 17, 1942 – October 22, 2018) was a Mi'kmaw elder, language speaker, knowledge keeper, Traditional Knowledge expert, spiritual leader, author, and associate professor of Mi'kmaw Studies at Cape Breton University.
-Along with her husband Albert Marshall and biologist Cheryl Bartlett, Marshall is recognized as the co-creator of the influential two-eyed seeing research methodology, a methodology now used extensively within Canada, particularly within science and health.
+Along with her husband Albert D. Marshall and biologist Cheryl Bartlett, Marshall is recognized as the co-creator of the influential Two-Eyed Seeing research methodology, a methodology now used extensively within Canada, particularly within science and health.
 Marshall received numerous awards and honors, including an honorary Doctors of Letters, honoris causa, from Cape Breton University in 2009 in recognition of her role in promoting and supporting Mi'kmaw culture and education.
 A strong advocate for education, several scholarships and awards have been created in her name, including the Murdena Marshall Science Award, and the Murdena and Albert Marshall Bursary at Dalhousie University.

 Early life and education

 Marshall was born in Whycocomagh to parents Roddie and Elizabeth (Sylliboy) Stevens.
 Her mother died giving birth when Marshall was eight years old.
 According to Mi'kmaw custom, she lived with her mother's family and was raised by her grandfather, aunts and uncles.
 She was the granddaughter of Chief Gabriel Sylliboy, first elected chief of the Mi'kmaw Grand Council.
 Her grandfather had a strong influence over her education, ensuring she was educated in English and understood Mi'kmaw culture and language.

 Marshall attended a Canadian federal government Indian Day School in Eskasoni for her elementary schooling.
 The Indian Day School in Eskasoni was a racially segregated school run by the Catholic Church on behalf of the federal government of Canada.
 Marshall attended the Catholic Middle School in Arichat, Cape Breton for grades nine and ten.
 She attended St. Joseph's Residential Convent School for Girls in Mabou for two years but did not finish her last year of studies.

 Marshall returned to school in 1978 with the goal of becoming a teacher.
 Taking up studies at the University of New Brunswick, she obtained a Bachelor of Education degree in 1984.
 She also attained a Mi'kmaw Immersion certificate from St. Thomas University.
 After teaching in her Mi'kmaw community, she completed her Master of Education degree at Harvard University.